hyperledger-labs/blockchain-carbon-accounting/utility-emissions-channel/README.md

 ```
 Then modify the file `utility-emissions-channel/docker-compose-setup/scripts/invokeChaincode.sh` and change `./bin/peer` to `./bin_mac/peer`

-7. Install the dependencies for the Express server.
+7. Install the dependencies for the
+server.
 This is a temporary fix as reported in [issue #71](https://github.com/hyperledger-labs/blockchain-carbon-accounting/issues/71)

 From `utility-emissions-channel/docker-compose-setup`: